GMCPE890/GMCMine-MP/README.md

 > @Copyright by : `@GMCPE890`

-Don't forget to give a :star: if this GMCMine-MP helps you create a server or realm.
+`Don't forget to give a ⭐ if this GMCMine-MP helps you create a server or realm.`

 <br />